1 October 2021

 Summary of document

 North East Link (‘the project’) is a proposed new freeway-standard road connection that would complete the missing link in Melbourne’s ring road, giving the city a fully completed orbital connection for the first time.
 North East Link would connect the M80 Ring Road (otherwise known as the Metropolitan Ring Road) to the Eastern Freeway, and include works along the Eastern Freeway from Springvale Road to near Hoddle Street.

 The project would also improve existing bus services from Doncaster Road to Hoddle Street through the Doncaster Busway, as well as pedestrian connections and the bicycle network, with connected walking and cycling paths from the M80 Ring Road to the Eastern Freeway.

-North East Link Project (NELP) is proposing to salvage and translocate approximately 139 individual plants/patches of Matted Flax-lily and 3 plants of Arching Flax-lily.
+North East Link Project (NELP) is proposing to salvage and translocate approximately 139 individual plants/patches of Matted Flax-lily.
 Salvage and translocation will be undertaken by NELP, a division of the Major Transport Infrastructure Authority, on behalf of the State of Victoria.